jonas089/marketeer/README.md

+# Marketeer is a libarary to query exchanges and indexers in pure Rust
+Currently supported:

+- nonkyc

+Planning to support:

+- coingecko

 # Authentication
 In order to be able to call routes that require an API key, place your keys in `src/api/nonkyc/secret.rs`